ourzora/offchain/docs/concepts.md

 This section will walk through the different components of `offchain` as well as how it works.
 Please make sure to read this section first before diving into the rest of the documentation.

-## Token Interface

-This interface is how an NFT is passed into the pipeline for fetching.

-- `collection_address`: The token's contract address.
-- `token_id`: The unique identifier for a token within a collection.
-- `chain_identifier`: The network and chain for the token.
-Defaults to "ETHEREUM-MAINNET" if nothing is passed in.
-- `uri`: The url where the metadata lives.
-Defaults to fetching from the contract directly if nothing is passed in.

 ## Key Components

 - [Pipeline](./pipeline/pipeline.md): Orchestrates the metadata fetching and normalizing process for multiple tokens.